jsa4000/Getting-Started-MongoDB/README.md

 # MongDB

-In this Repository I explain the basics of **How to get started in MongoDB**
+In this Repository, I will explain the basics of **How to get started using MongoDB**

 >MongoDB is a free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.
 MongoDB is developed by MongoDB Inc. and is free and open-source, published under a combination of the GNU Affero General Public License and the Apache License.